Etihad Economy Class Flight Review

 Etihad Economy Class – Seats Electronics and Entertainment

-As for the entertainment, similar to the Emirate ICE, the Etihad E-Box entertainment is good quality, with a wide-screen, a great selection of films and music programs.
+Like the Emirate ICE, the Etihad E-Box entertainment is good quality, with a wide-screen, a great selection of films and music programs.
 The seat electronics is good.
 All seats are equipped with regular plugs and USB-ports to plug in mobile phones, that’s good if you want to work at your laptop or iPad, you can plug in your device and keep it charged, without worrying running out of battery.

 The only negative factor of entertainment is the announcements.
 You get an overdose of it, not only before taking off and landing but also whenever you select a program from the Etihad in-flight e-box entertainment.

 What I didn’t like of my Etihad Flight